 Grand Canyon National Park, Arizona

 Grand Canyon can be extremely hot and busy during the summer months.
 Hiking in canyon country is difficult enough (you hike uphill on the way out) without the added heat stress.
-Fall is an excellent time to enjoy the breathtaking Grand Canyon, with its layered bands of red rock and Colorado River flowing hundred of feet below.
+Fall is an excellent time to enjoy the breathtaking Grand Canyon, with its layered bands of red rock and the Colorado River flowing hundreds of feet below.

 You should know that the campgrounds in the National Park do not have RV hookups.
 So you will need to bring the water that you need and a generator will be very useful.
 Mather Campground and Tarler Village are open all year and the North Rim campground is usually open May 15 through October 31.